Salman Khan made a shocking revelation in front of Kartik Aaryan on the sets of Bigg Boss 15

 -

-Salman’s big update related to Tiger 3 in the midst of Katrina Kaif’s marriage, tremendous action 110 days
+Salman’s big update related to Tiger 3 amidst Katrina Kaif’s wedding, tremendous action 110 days

 -